 Students and faculty can reserve the rooms for group work and multimedia production.
-The rooms accommodate from two to six people working together and can be booked for up to two hours a day.
+The rooms accommodate from two to six people working together and can be booked for up to three hours a day.
 Online room reservations can be made through the online LibCal booking system.
 To access the room, you must then go to the Dana Library Circulation Desk to borrow the room key using your Rutgers ID card.

 Room A is intended for collaborative teamwork.
 It is equipped with a widescreen LCD panel and media:scape system with video connections for laptops.
 If needed, you can borrow a laptop and/or video cable adapters at the Circulation Desk.

 Room B will enable multimedia production, with a SMARTboard.
 You can borrow a remote controller and/or video cables for the SMARTboard at the Circulation Desk.